 All at once, Ruel says now, she had a roomful of voracious readers.
 She had children who ran to her at the end of each day to ask what stories or new sentences they might take home that night.
 “We could not keep up with them,” she said recently.
 “I thought, God, it’s fabulous, it’s just fabulous.
 They started to read like normal first-graders read.”

 And as Barbara Ruel sat back in the nearly deserted lunchroom at Hoover Elementary and remembered those children, a single glimpse through the open classroom doors nearby might have hinted at the breadth of the change in the decade since Ruel stapled together her primers.
-The school district’s hard-bound Spanish readers lay in fat stacks on the bookshelves, wall-length dual alphabet charts displayed the Spanish ll and ch, and a bright construction-paper leprechaun smoked a pipe under the large bulletin board letters that identified
+The school district’s hard-bound Spanish readers lay in fat stacks on the bookshelves, wall-length dual alphabet charts displayed the Spanish ll and ch, and a bright construction-paper leprechaun smoked a pipe under the large bulletin board letters that identified him: El Duende.